elchininet/postcss-rtlcss/README.md

 Value Directives
 ---

-Value directives are placed any where inside the declaration value.
+Value directives are placed anywhere inside the declaration value.
 They target the containing declaration node.

 | Directive                | Description                                                                      |
 | ------------------------ | -------------------------------------------------------------------------------- |